elastiflow/ElastiFlow-Tools/docker_install/readme.md

 #### 4) Download required ElastiFlow support files
 Download ElastiFlow from [here.](https://elastiflow-releases.s3.us-east-2.amazonaws.com/flow-collector/flow-collector_7.2.2_linux_amd64.deb)

-Extract the contents of `/etc/elastiflow/` in the archive to `/etc/elastiflow/`.
+Extract the contents of `/etc/elastiflow/` in the archive to `/etc/elastiflow/` on your ElastiFlow server.

 You can instead use a one liner to do everything:
 ```